vic3lord/vic3lord.github.io/content/posts/bigquery-lakehouse.md

 Modern data warehouses support new, unstructured data types such as JSON, Avro, and so on, which makes these data warehouses a great contender for data lakes.
 BigQuery recently added native JSON column type, which we can leverage for our semi-structured lakehouse.
 With JSON support we can skip the traditional datalakes that are just blob storage with files, from classic Hadoop + hive through GCS, S3, Athena etc.
-Maintaining such infrastructure and understanding the low-level components, suck as metastore, ORC, and Parquet is an expensive process for most startups, financially and with regard to domain expertise.
+Maintaining such infrastructure and understanding the low-level components, such as metastore, ORC, and Parquet is an expensive process for most startups, financially and with regard to domain expertise.

 ## Data Lakes